luna/luna-book/types.md

 1. The nodes `number2` and `number3` don't have inputs – they are both constants of type `Real`,
 2. The node `sum3` has two `Real` inputs and a `Real` output – it transforms two `Real` numbers into another `Real` number,
 3. The node `just2` has a `Real` input and a `Maybe Real` output – it transforms a `Real` number into a `Maybe Real` value.

+## What happens when I mess up?

+Other than providing a better understanding of the program behavior, types have an even more important role to play: they make sure everything will work smoothly and safely.
+They are crucial in preventing many errors that may accidentally arise during development.
+So what happens when you make a mistake?